GRaphic Design

 Challenge

 For a school project, I was tasked with developing an event campaign for a non-profit organization.
-I chose to develop a mock campaign for Climate Network Lanark, a local group connecting and supporting climate change action within the community.
-The goal of my mock campaign, “New Year New Climate”, was to inspire folks to take climate action with a New Year’s Resolution type challenge.
-This would realize change across Lanark County through simple everyday actions.
-It would also encourage new volunteers to join the network, building its long-term capacity.
+I chose Climate Network Lanark, a local group connecting and supporting climate change action within the community.
+My mock campaign, “New Year, New Climate,” aimed to inspire residents to take climate action through a New Year’s Resolution–style challenge.

 Solution